Phalaenopsis Orchid Care

 That said, I’ve also had happy Phals in the living room, which has huge south-western exposure windows.
 The trick with southern or western-facing windows is to place the orchids behind a sheer curtain or pull them back from the window a few feet – so don’t worry if you don’t have a north or east window for them.

 Watering is the hardest thing to give advice on for these little plants, in my opinion.
 A lot of factors contribute to how often your Phal will need water.
 How dry is your house?
 How hot?
 How much sunlight does it get?
 What potting medium did you use?
-I’d recommend starting off with a weekly watering giving it a good soak with room temperature water, and adjusting as needed.
+I’d recommend starting off with a thorough weekly watering and adjusting as needed.

-My house is so dry that many of the ones I potted in bark mix simply weren’t getting the water or humidity they needed.
-If you’re feeling a bit wild, one fix for this is water culture.
+My house can be so dry that many of the ones I potted in bark mix simply weren’t getting the water or humidity they needed.
+If you’re feeling a bit experimental, one fix for this is water culture.
 A lot of my orchids are hanging in glass baubles and either have a small amount of water just barely touching their roots, or I give their roots a soak every week or so and then pop them back in their baubles.

 Leaving a small amount of water in the bottom of the container boosts the humidity for the plant, and it's something I do if one is looking poorly.
 Otherwise, a good soak for a day or two and then a week of drying out imitates the orchid's natural environment, and so far I've had good results with it.
 If your tap water is too harsh on your plants, try collecting rainwater or using distilled water for this.